test4mt/BDTD/README.md

-# HTFT
+# BDTD

-This is the source code for the paper "Mutation Triggered Homograph Translation Fairness Test".
+This is the source code for the paper "Back Deduction based Testing for Word Sense Disambiguation Ability of Machine Translation Systems".

 ## Package Requirement